huggingface/hub-docs/docs/hub/repositories-next-steps.md

 ## How to programmatically manage repositories

-So far in these docs we've looked at using the Git CLI and the Hugging Face Hub to work with our repos, but Hugging Face also supports accessing repos with Python via the [`huggingface_hub` library](https://huggingface.co/docs/huggingface_hub/index).
-The operations that we've explored such as downloading repositories and uploading files are available through the library, as well as other useful functionality!
+So far, we've looked at using the Git CLI and the Hugging Face Hub to work with our repos.
+But Hugging Face also supports accessing repos with Python via the [`huggingface_hub` library](https://huggingface.co/docs/huggingface_hub/index).
+The operations that we've explored such as downloading repositories and uploading files are available through the library, as well as other useful functions!